timescale/docs/use-timescale/distributed-hypertables/foreign-keys.md

 Tables and values referenced by a distributed hypertable must be present on the access node and all data nodes.
-To create a foreign key from a distributed hypertable, use [`distributed_exec`][distributed_exec] to first create the refererenced table on all nodes.
+To create a foreign key from a distributed hypertable, use [`distributed_exec`][distributed_exec] to first create the referenced table on all nodes.

 <Procedure>